Non-cuspidal Bianchi modular forms and Katz $p$-adic $L$-functions: Lg -adic Lg -function of Lg -cuspidal Bianchi modular forms

 \subsection{Construction of the \texorpdfstring{$p$}{Lg}-adic \texorpdfstring{$L$}{Lg}-function}

 { }

-Throughout this section, we fix an isomorphism $\iota:\mathbb{C}\rightarrow\overline{\mathbb{Q}}_p$ compatible with the embeddings of section \ref{notations}.
-We recall ray class groups and define the Mellin transform of an overconvergent partial Bianchi modular symbol. \begin{definition} Define the ray class group of level $p^\infty$ to be
+In this section, we recall ray class groups, define the Mellin transform of an overconvergent partial Bianchi modular symbol and finally construct the $p$-adic $L$-function of a $C$-cuspidal Bianchi modular form.